isomerpages/moe-yuyingsec/_key-programmes/Learning for Life Programme.md

 Integrated into their Project Work (PW), students apply the use of design thinking on the planning and execution of VIA project in tribute to the elderly community.
 They make use of design thinking skills to understand the needs of the elderly in our society and how they can address these needs.
 Some of our partner organisations are the Lions Befrienders, Thye Hua Kwan SAC and St Luke's Eldercare.

 ![](/images/LLP2.png)

+#### Secondary 3

+##### LLP Focus: Social Causes

+Using their Issues Investigation knowledge acquired from their Social Studies lessons, the students identify causes in the community that are important to them.
+They contribute to the community by acting on, raising awareness or advocating the cause of their choice.
+Some of these social causes include the elderly, the homeless and migrant workers.